Interaction to Next Paint (INP)

 INP & FID metrics in Core Web Vitals Report

-Why is Interaction to Next Paint (INP) a field metric?
+Why is Interaction to Next Paint (INP) a Field Metric?

 A field metric is a measurable factor or characteristic used to assess a specific field's performance.
 A field metric requires user input to measure which is collected from real users.